alanpeng/MyRancherCatalogs/templates/WebLogic11g-Cluster/Readme.md

 Please log in the WebLogic admin console by http://adminserverIP:8001 (Username: weblogic   Password: 999999999 )

 How ever, you can modify the AdminPort and password with your own.
 (Managed Server will use the default port 7001).

-# Oracle WebLogic 11g
-### Info:
-This template creates WebLogic server (10.3.6) cluster instances.
-### Usage:
-Select 'WebLogic11g' from catalog.
-Enter the required values in the configuration set.
-Click Launch.
-Your application will be ready for access soon from http://your-admin-server-address:8001/console.